avl/savefile/README.md

 to be serializable.
 What is really required, is that whenever an attempt is made to serialize a particular instance, then the type of that instance has to be serializable.

-Other derive-macros, like the 'Debug' macro,
+Other derive-macros, like the 'Debug' macro, don't work like this.
+They only implement Debug for such a struct if all type parameters themselves implement Debug, avoiding the compiler error.

+Beginning with 0.13, savefile works the same way.

+In the future, it could be possible to make the type requirements even more clever, only requiring that types which are actually used during serialization support the savefile-traits.

 ## 0.12 Support for char